 Create your own plugin today!

 Learning how to create a WordPress plugin is a fantastic skill that boosts your website’s functionality and helps you kickstart a career in web development.
-This beginner’s guide has walked you through the essential steps to develop, test, and submit your plugin to the WordPress.org repository.
+This beginner’s guide has walked you through the essential steps to develop, test and submit your plugin to the WordPress.org repository.

-Create a WordPress plugin FAQ
+Create a WordPress plugin FAQs

 Yes, you can make money by creating WordPress plugins.
-If you create a unique and useful plugin, you can make money from it by selling it on plugin marketplaces, your own website, or by offering premium features and support.Be sure to provide proper documentation, support, and updates to ensure your customers have a positive experience with your plugin.
+If you create a unique and useful plugin, you can make money from it by selling it on plugin marketplaces, your own website or by offering premium features and support.
+Be sure to provide proper documentation, support and updates to ensure your customers have a positive experience with your first plugin till the last.